Yaakov Chesed: Philanthropy

 On May 16, 2010, the band was recruited to play at the bat mitzvah of Alix Klein at Temple Beth Shmuel in Miami Beach.
 Per Klein's request, the concert benefited ALYN Hospital in Jerusalem.

 In 2013, Kunstler and Polansky, along with The Maccabeats' Immanuel Shalev and recording artist Simcha Leiner, were judges at V'Ata Banim Shiru, an annual a cappella competition at Torah Academy of Bergen County that benefits the Koby Mandell Foundation.

 Other member projects

 Bassist Aryeh Kunstler has released two albums as a solo artist and has contributed guitar, vocals, songwriting, and production to several artists.
-Another former bassist, Ben Wallick, has played for the Ruach Hakodesh wedding band and is the founder of Sonic Itch Productions.
+Another former bassist, Ben Wallick-Tanowitz, has played for the Ruach Hakodesh wedding band and is the founder of Ben Wallick Music Productions, formerly Sonic Itch Productions.

 Lead singer Jake Polansky debuted a folk rock solo project called ohr in late 2016.
 The project's debut EP, Side by Side, was mixed by Kunstler and mastered by Antelis and was released in 2017.